SMA6 and Embedded 3D Printing for Multi-Material Ceramics

 🌟 1- Steel-Reinforced Alumina

-Why it works: auxetic frameworks steer cracks and spread plasticity in steel, boosting energy absorption while maintaining strength.
+Auxetic frameworks can steer cracks and distribute plastic deformation in steel, contributing to higher energy absorption while maintaining strength.

 🌟 2- Advanced Thermal Management Systems